ajpagente/ajpagente.github.io/_posts/2020-01-23-doublehelix.md

 * Attach your target device to your machine
 * Launch Cydia Impactor.
 Your device will show up in the top field of Impactor.
   ![Impactor](/assets/images/impactor-phone.PNG)
 * Drag the doubleH3lix ipa to the Impactor dialog.
-It will start the resigning process.
-You will be prompted for your Apple ID.
+The signing process starts and you will be prompted for your Apple ID.

   ![Impactor](/assets/images/impactor-appleid.PNG)

-  You will then be prompted for a password.
+  Next, you will then be prompted for a password.
 Enter the app-specific password.

   ![Impactor](/assets/images/impactor-pw.PNG)